 The top Lisbon packing tips for your December trip start with warm layered clothing to put on and take off as temperatures dictate.

-Cashmere sweaters or merino sweaters, for instance, combine cozy warmth and classic style for men and women.
+Cashmere sweaters or merino sweaters, for instance, combine cozy warmth and polished style for men and women.

 Also, cashmere sweaters are versatile clothes.
 Go casual and pair the sweater with jeans during the day.
 Later, dress up the sweater with skirts or pants for festive evenings.